hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 With this yt-dlp extension, when opening a URL, PotPlayer temporarily runs yt-dlp.exe to obtain a playable link.

 The supported websites and services are largely the same as those supported by yt-dlp.exe, with some exceptions.
-As a general rule, yt-dlp does not support sites that are obviously pirated, and it also cannot be expected to handle paid content (usually protected with DRM).
+As a general rule, yt-dlp does not support sites that are obviously pirated.
+It also cannot be expected to handle paid content (usually protected with DRM).
+However, if it is DRM-free, yt-dlp can sometimes access it by logging in with a paid account.

-For YouTube, PotPlayer can generally play YouTube videos without this extension, but it can be useful when YouTube restricts access from external applications.
+For YouTube, PotPlayer can generally play YouTube videos without this extension,
+but it can be useful when YouTube restricts access from external applications.
 Although YouTube sometimes requires users to log in, PotPlayer has no built-in login feature for standard playback.
 This extension uses yt-dlp to handle web cookies and login authentication, allowing PotPlayer to bypass certain restrictions.